Why Sailing the Long Tack First is a Winning Move

-The long tack is the one that points your bow closest to the mark and is the one you spend the longest time on when heading upwind to the weather mark.
+The long tack is the one that points your bow closest to the mark.
+Its the one you spend the longest time on when heading upwind to the weather mark.

 The long tack takes you towards the centre of the course and the centre of the course is directly downwind of the mark.